DPO : Définition

 Before appointing a DPO, check that they satisfy the following three conditions:

-- They must have the expertise required to perform the duties of DPO (in-depth knowledge of legislation, solid knowledge of organization’s structure and needs, familiarity with its information systems and the data collected, etc.).
-The DPO must keep their skills up to date (through training, etc.)
+- They must have the expertise required to perform the duties of DPO (in-depth knowledge of legislation, solid knowledge of the organization’s structure and needs, familiarity with its information systems and the data collected, etc.).
+The DPO must keep their skills current (through training, etc.)

-- They must have sufficient resources to do the job (access to useful information, availability, enough time to handle their responsibilities, sufficient material and human resources).
+- They must have sufficient resources to do the job (access to helpful information, availability, enough time to handle their responsibilities, and sufficient material and human resources).

-- They must be completely independent (no conflict of interest if the DPO holds another position, no sanctions ever levied for their DPO activities, no instructions for the DPO from management).
-And while the DPO must be independent, they may not be held liable in the event that the organization is deemed non-compliant and/or is sanctioned by the competent oversight authority.
+- They must be completely independent (no conflict of interest if the DPO holds another position, no sanctions ever levied for their DPO activities, and no instructions for the DPO from management).
+And while the DPO must be independent, they may not be held liable if the organization is deemed non-compliant and/or is sanctioned by the competent oversight authority.

-The DPO is also held to an obligation of secrecy with regard to their responsibilities.
+The DPO is also held to an obligation of secrecy concerning its responsibilities.

 Lastly, your DPO must be declared to the competent oversight authority.
 In France, the CNIL has set up an online declaration form.

-Whether you’re an in-house or an outsourced DPO, Data Legal Drive will help you successfully achieve compliance for your entity or those of your clients.
-Find out how our software can help you on a daily basis.
+Whether you’re an in-house or an outsourced DPO, Data Legal Drive will help you successfully achieve compliance for your entity or your clients.
+Please find out how our software can help you daily.

 DPO Certification

-In 2018, the CNIL proposed a frame of reference designed to ensure that the large numbers of DPOs entering the market will be qualified through certification in order to clearly identify a DPO’s expertise, skills and know-how.
+In 2018, the CNIL proposed a frame of reference designed to ensure that the large numbers of DPOs entering the market will be qualified through certification to identify a DPO’s expertise, skills, and know-how.

-The certification is not required to hold the job of DPO.
-Inversely, you can apply for DPO certification even if you are not a DPO.
+The certification is optional to hold the job of DPO.
+You can apply for DPO certification even if you are not a DPO.

-This certification, which was first issued in July 2019, consists in an examination of expertise.
+This certification, first issued in July 2019, consists of an examination of expertise.
 It is not a diploma.

 The CNIL’s DPO certification, which remains valid for three years, is organized by CNIL-approved certification agencies (list).

-It consists of roughly 100 multiple-choice questions, some of which involve case studies.
-The questions cover three areas (description in appendix of approval frame of reference) and are designed to test the 17 types of expertise and know-how listed in the certification frame of reference (e.g. know how to identify the legal basis of a processing activity, or know how to develop and implement personnel training and awareness programs).
+It consists of roughly 100 multiple-choice questions, some involving case studies.
+The questions cover three areas (description in the appendix of approval frame of reference).
+They are designed to test the 17 types of expertise and know-how listed in the certification frame of reference (e.g., identify the legal basis of processing activity or how to develop and implement personnel training and awareness programs).

 Passing the test requires 75% of correct answers (50% of the answers in each area must be correct).